MyGitUsername/mygitusername.github.io/_posts/2022-05-17-ebook-over-paperback.md

 4. **Find previous references to a character, place, etc.**

-    From time to time, and especially when returning to a book after a hiatus, there may be a reference to a character or a place that I don't remember.
+    Especially when returning to a book after a hiatus, I may encounter a character's name or place that I don't remember.
     Highlighting the word and selecting "Search in book" pulls up all other references to the same word within the book, allowing me to jump to previous references in order to regain context.